 Site Features

-- Infrastructure: Operating rooms, bedrooms and laboratories.
+- Infrastructure: Operating rooms, patient rooms and laboratories.

-- State of Disrepair: Moderate to advanced, with some parts still relatively intact.
+- State of disrepair: Moderate to advanced, with some parts still relatively intact.

 - Access: Possible, but with caution due to the condition of the buildings.